I wanted to share a story I read this week on Dividend Mantra that stuck in my head.

 It was touching, and sometimes tough, to read her sharing the secret she’d left off her blog.
 It wasn’t a story from a category I’d normally go out to find.
 But there it was.
 I’m glad I read it.

-It's the collection of all the different voices that gives us different ideas and makes us think in different ways.
+It’s the collection of all the different voices that give us different ideas and makes us think in different ways.

 Maybe your true passions and goals line up with extreme early retirement.
 Fantastic!
 I can’t wait to watch how you rise to the challenge and get to your magic number.
 It’s fascinating and motivating and you’re a real inspiration.